South Palo Alto Bike/Ped Connectivity

 The team will organize and facilitate community outreach and engagement efforts with the intent to engage residents and key stakeholders and solicit input at various phases of the Project.
 Community engagement will include a series of workshops, pop-ups, surveys, and other strategies that will be structured to include property owners, residents, businesses, local business employees, representatives of private and public schools, agencies providing services in the area, and visitors.

 Phase 1 of engagement in spring 2025 introduced the Project to the community and gained input on goals, priorities and opportunities for grade-separated bicycle and pedestrian rail crossings.
-Considering input and feedback from the community, design priorities and evaluation criteria were established and eight rail crossings alternatives were designed for review and feedback during Phase 2 of engagement happening in fall 2025.
-The goal of Phase 2 is to select two alternatives to progress to 15 percent design (conceptual design), during which the selected alternatives will be further evaluated and refined.
+Considering input and feedback from the community, design priorities and evaluation criteria were established and eight rail crossings alternatives were designed for review and feedback during Phase 2 of engagement, which took place in fall 2025.
+The goal of Phase 2 was to select two alternatives to progress to 15 percent design (conceptual design), during which the selected alternatives will be further evaluated and refined.
+Additional community engagement is being planned to advance City Council's December 1, 2025 direction to focus evaluations on Alternatives A1 and A2 in the vicinity of El Dorado Avenue.
 Check back here for upcoming meetings and ways to engage.

 Upcoming Meetings/Events